oberlin-io/auditor-api/README.md

-# auditor-api
+# Auditor API
-Queries a county REST API, parses JSON response, and concatenates HTML strings with JavaScript jQuery
+Queries a county REST API, parses JSON response, and applies an auditor-MISMO JSON map to label the data.

 ## About
 The Mortgage Industry Standards Maintenance Organization (MISMO) provides an XML data structure as a common language to exchange data across the mortgage finance industry.
 The Appraise-It program, to which our ultimate output is, happens to have a MISMO XML import function.